-The machines which the police use to measure your Prescribed Concentration of Alcohol (“PCA”) (alcoholmeters) are usually very accurate and well maintained.
-Challenging the accuracy of the alcoholmeters is usually not easy.
+The police use alcoholmeters to measure a person’s Prescribed Concentration of Alcohol (PCA).
+These machines are usually very accurate and well maintained.
+Challenging the accuracy of an alcoholmeter is usually not easy.
 But it is sometimes possible to prove that the reading produced by the alcoholmeters is not the same as the reading you had at the time of driving.

-Remember, the offence is driving while over the limit.
-So ultimately what is important is your reading at the time that you were driving.
+Remember, the offence is driving while over the legal limit.
+This means that what is important is your reading at the time that you were driving.
 Because your blood alcohol level goes up and then down over time, the reading you get from the alcoholmeter might not be representative of your blood alcohol content at the time of driving.
-Given enough information, scientists engaged by us can calculate your likely reading at the time of driving.
+Given enough information, scientists can calculate a person’s likely reading at the time of driving.